Application Evaluation Criteria

 The Faculty Development Committee does not fund requests for:

 - Program development initiatives by department chairs.

-- Travel funds for attendance at professional meetings by officers of professional organizations or award participants.
+- Travel funds for attendance at professional meetings by award recipients.

 - Purchase of hardware or other equipment.

 - Purchase of books or journals, except those required by attendance at a funded conference, short course, or workshop.

 New for 2013: In the past, officers of professional organizations attending meetings have been reimbursed from a fund set aside for this purpose.
 The Provost would like to merge this fund with the pool used for Faculty Development grants and have the Faculty Development Committee handle applications for such activities.
 Although this change has not yet been approved by the committee, it is possible that it will take effect in the current academic year.
 For now, the committee is taking applications for this type of activity, collecting statistics on them, and forwarding them to the Provost.
 The statistics collected on these application will be used by the committee in evaluating whether to support the proposed policy change.
 In the event of such a change, this page will be updated.
 For now, the amount proposed for this activity is not being included in the $2,500 limit for development grants, but this is subject to change.